mg31415/Manipulator/README.md

 </table>
 <p><span>Angles are in degrees and displacements in mm</span></p>
 <img src="imgs/TM.png" id="TM" alt="" />
-<h1 id="visualization">visualization </h1>
-<p> Now that we have the DH paramters  we can easily derive the transformation matrices with some numpy arrays and then we can visualize the frames as a 3d scatter plot using plotly. </p>

 <img src="imgs/viz.png" id="viz" alt="" />
 <h1 id="Dependencies">Dependencies</h1>